Brenda Villa

 A native of Commerce, California, Villa first played high school water polo with boys before girls programs were available.
 From there, she headed to Stanford University where she won the 2002 NCAA title and was named the Cutino Award recipient as the best player in the college game.
 Named FINA Player of the Decade in 2010, Villa was also named Pac-12 Player of the Century in 2016.
 She has stayed close to the sport as a club and high school coach while taking on governance roles within the Women’s Sports Foundation and Pan American Aquatics in addition to a spot on the USA Water Polo Board of Directors.
 She is a co-founder of the Brenda Villa Foundation, an organization focusing on increasing water safety and expanding diversity in aquatic sports.

-Brenda Villa Quotes
+Brenda Villa Takeaways

 • Brenda is a four-time Olympic medalist in water polo and was an Olympic champion at the 2012 London Olympics.